 Some of my more recent pieces are leaning towards costume or cosplay looks, and I’m really excited to explore that market a bit more.

 BH: OMG I love the ring collars.
-I saw you post them and I was like, “DANG, she is GOING THERE.”
+I saw you post them and I was like, “DANG, they are GOING THERE.”
 (Cue applause!)

 Let’s talk logistics.
 How long does it take to create your most popular piece?